444Ro666/MapleEzorsia-v2/README.md

 # MapleEzorsia v2 (HD client patch for v83)
-#### Please follow setup instructions [here](https://github.com/444Ro666/MapleEzorsia-v2/wiki/v83%E2%80%90Client%E2%80%90Setup%E2%80%90and%E2%80%90Development%E2%80%90Guide) for optimal setup, [full setup gameplay](https://www.youtube.com/watch?v=HxGKn0EjPC0). see the [change log to make sure you're up to date](https://github.com/444Ro666/MapleEzorsia-v2/wiki/Change-Log)
+#### Please follow [setup instructions here](https://github.com/444Ro666/MapleEzorsia-v2/wiki/v83%E2%80%90Client%E2%80%90Setup%E2%80%90and%E2%80%90Development%E2%80%90Guide) for optimal setup, [gameplay after optimal setup](https://www.youtube.com/watch?v=HxGKn0EjPC0). see the [change log to make sure you're up to date](https://github.com/444Ro666/MapleEzorsia-v2/wiki/Change-Log)

+#### 2023/10/17 - Major update to how the patch loads wz data, YOU NEED THE [NEW WZ FILE](https://www.mediafire.com/file/6bimll8wtpbclmx/EzorsiaV2_UI.wz/file) OR YOUR GAME WILL CRASH (replace old one, works for all res). [setup for more detailed instructions](https://github.com/444Ro666/MapleEzorsia-v2/wiki/v83%E2%80%90Client%E2%80%90Setup%E2%80%90and%E2%80%90Development%E2%80%90Guide)

 This DLL modifies addresses in a v83 MapleStory client to change the game window and canvas resolution.
 Most in-game component boundaries are also modified to scale with the custom resolution.